Read time: 9 minutes

 If this doesn’t resolve your issue, see the next section.

-If you experience Office 365 connectivity issues, you need to check that your firewall or proxy settings are blocking the connection.
-To check your firewall and proxy settings:
+If you encounter connectivity problems with Office 365, it’s essential to verify if your firewall or proxy settings are hindering the connection.
+To inspect your firewall and proxy settings:

-The best thing you can do to fix the connectivity issues is run a Microsoft 365 Diagnostic.
-This diagnostic will help identify any potential problems with your connection to Office 365 and provide steps on how to fix them.
+To resolve connectivity problems, your best course of action is to conduct a Microsoft 365 Diagnostic.
+This tool will pinpoint any potential issues with your connection to Office 365 and offer detailed instructions on resolving them.

 To use the Microsoft 365 Diagnostic: